thescottking/Gemini-Prompts/README.md

 Content Preservation:
 Do not: Condense the content.
 Use all of the content to maintain the speaker's thoughts, opinions, and points of view.
 Do: Remove filler works and hesitations ("um," "uh", "like").

 Maintain:
 The natural flow of conversation, including pauses and interruptions.
 The speaker's unique voice and style.

 Ensure:
 All speakers and their points are clearly represented.
 The overall context and meaning of the meeting is preserved.
-Example (Before & After):

-Before (with timestamps):
-Speaker 1 (00:15.951) So, to start today's meeting, I wanted to discuss the upcoming project deadline.
-Speaker 2 (00:16.571) Um, yeah, I was actually going to bring that up too.
-After:

-Speaker 1: To start today's meeting, I wanted to discuss the upcoming project deadline.
-Speaker 2: Yeah, I was actually going to bring that up too.
 Additional Notes:

 If unsure about a specific grammatical point or unclear phrasing, make a bracketed note to revisit later.